JamesBuckland98/WebVisualisation/running.md

 ### Running in Production

+Look in each sub-project for running in a development context.

 #### API Server

 Firstly, you will need to copy some files from your development or CI system to prepare for deployment.
 You will need the Jar file, the [Flyway configuration file](packages/api/flyway.conf), the [database migrations](packages/api/src/main/resources/db/migration), the [Dockerfile](packages/api/Dockerfile), and the [docker-compose-prod.yml](packages/api/docker-compose-prod.yml).
 I recommend copying the migrations files to `db-migrations`, and the docker-compose file to `docker-compose`.